 At Anton, we believe that teaching the children to become confident spellers is an important life skill.
 Each week, the children have a different set of words – linking to a spelling rule or statutory word list – that they will practice during three discrete spelling lessons.
 They will then be assessed on these words on a Friday through a dictation.
 These words can be found on the bottom on the half-termly homework and will also be uploaded to spelling shed each week.
-As part of their half-termly homework, we do ask that the children learn their spellings each week.
 We understand that it can be difficult to find the time during the week, however little and often is often the best strategy e.g. while making dinner, walking to school, while the bath is running etc…

 To support you with this, we have created a simple guide on how to use spelling shed and attached some short (and hopefully fun) activity ideas to support the children learning their spellings at home.